aws/amazon-sagemaker-examples/README.md

 - [Scikit-Learn Data Processing and Model Evaluation](sagemaker_processing/scikit_learn_data_processing_and_model_evaluation) shows how to use SageMaker Processing and the Scikit-Learn container to run data preprocessing and model evaluation workloads.
 - [Feature transformation with Amazon SageMaker Processing and SparkML](sagemaker_processing/feature_transformation_with_sagemaker_processing) shows how to use SageMaker Processing to run data processing workloads using SparkML prior to training.
+- [Feature transformation with Amazon SageMaker Processing and Dask](sagemaker_processing/feature_transformation_with_sagemaker_processing_dask) shows how to use SageMaker Processing to transform data using Dask distributed clusters

 ### Amazon SageMaker Pre-Built Framework Containers and the Python SDK